bryanibit/blog.io/_posts/2017-7-6-cpp-coding.md

 private:
 	int x, y;
 public:
-    // static because returning a pointer
+    // static because calling it via Entity::operator new
+	// the operator new will hide other funcs of the same
-    static void* operator new(size_t size){
+	// name outside of the scope (name-hiding rule) static void* operator new(size_t size){
 		std::cout << "heap memory allocated\n";
 		return ::operator new(size);